cchandurkar/cchandurkar/README.md

 [![NPM](https://nodei.co/npm/json-schema-to-case-class.png)](https://nodei.co/npm/json-schema-to-case-class/)

 ### Occupation 👨🏼‍💻
-- I'm currently working at McGraw-Hill Education as a Senior Software Engineer.
+- I'm currently working at @stripe on a financial data.
 - Before that I was pursuing master's in Computer and Information Science at UMass Dartmouth and was a Research Assistant.

 ### Contact 📫